Hockanum Valley Ringers

 |Lawrence A. Berdensey is currently the Band Director at West Side Middle School, in Groton, CT.
 He has taught band for the Groton Public Schools since 1985, where he has served as an elementary school band director before being appointed to Fitch Middle School in 1991.
 His bands have won superior ratings at adjudication festivals.
 His symphonic band is often invited to perform at the Naval Submarine Base, in Groton, for special occasions and events.
 Lawrence is the recipient of the 2020-21 West Side Middle School teacher of the year.

 Lawrence has been directing handbells since 2004 and was the former director of handbells at Our Lady of Lourdes Catholic Church, in Gales Ferry, CT.
 His music ministry included two youth ensembles, an adult choir, as well as, an adult and teen quartet.
 Lawrence is a bronze level ringer, who formerly rang with the Shoreline Ringers, a community based handbell ensemble in Southeastern, Connecticut.
 In January 2012, Lawrence became the director of the Hockanum Valley Ringers, a five octave community handbell ensemble based in Vernon, CT.
 Lawrence has been a clinician throughout New England.
 He has taught classes at the Area 1 Festival Conferences, the Directors Seminar, Spring Rings, and the Fall Skills Building Workshops.
-Lawrence has been a guest conductor at the CT, NH, and MA Spring Rings, and the Family Handbell Camp.
+Lawrence has been a guest conductor at the CT, NH, MA, and Maine Spring Rings, and the Family Handbell Camp.
 During his spare time, when he takes a break from teaching and directing, Lawrence enjoys traveling, hiking, and creating gourmet meals with his three daughters.